edspencer/bragdoc-ai/research/Brag-Documents-Benefits.md

 - Use confident language that accurately reflects your contributions.
 - Be open to feedback and discuss how you plan to build on your successes.

-## Introducing Brag.ai: An Innovative Approach
+## Introducing bragdoc.ai: An Innovative Approach

 Recognizing the challenges in maintaining brag documents consistently, innovative solutions are being conceptualized to streamline this process.
-One such idea is **Brag.ai**, a project aimed at leveraging artificial intelligence to assist professionals in documenting and organizing their achievements.
+One such idea is **bragdoc.ai**, a project aimed at leveraging artificial intelligence to assist professionals in documenting and organizing their achievements.

-### Concept of Brag.ai
+### Concept of bragdoc.ai

 #### Interactive Achievement Logging